salted-herring/silverstripe-shortlist/README.md

 The base URL segment can be modified here, as can the pagination count (for the page that displays the actual list of items).

 - [ ] Ensure that URL Segment can dynamically generate the route.

+## ShortList Object requirements

+For an object to be able to be added to the shortlist it must:

+- Provide a `Link` function
+- Extend `ShortListExtension`

 ## Front-end